metamath/lamp-guide/docs/11/index.md

 ☞ We hope to see *your* name in future database descriptions! ☜

-You can also see that the description of theorem `idi` says "(New usage is discouraged.)".
+The description of theorem `idi` has a special phrase:
+"(New usage is discouraged.)".
-This tells tools (like metamath-lamp) to *not* use this theorem unless the human specially directs the tool to use it (e.g., by manually entering it as a justification).
-Theorem `idi` doesn't let us determine new truths, so we don't normally want to use it.
-Metamath-lamp will not, by default, mention this as an option when you're trying to prove something (since it's normally not useful).
+This tells people and tools that they should *not* use this assertion in most circumstances.
+This particular theorem is discouraged because it's normally not useful.
-That said, this statement *is* true, and you can use it if you want to.
+However, it *is* true, so you can use it if you want to, and there are special technical situations here it *is* useful.
+Currently metamath-lamp doesn't exclude discouraged theorems and axioms from its automation, but the expectation is that it will exclude them by default in the future.

+##### Assertion 2: Theorem `a1ii`

 Assertion 2 is the theorem is `a1ii`.
 It has two hypotheses and one conclusion.